The MBA - Health Care degree is a 40 hour program.

 MGT 6331 LEADERSHIP IN HEALTH CARE SEMINAR (1 credit hour)

-This course consists of three elements: 1) a two-night seminar, Health Care Leadership, which emphasizes working with various stakeholders (employees, councils, boards, volunteers, donors and taxpayers).
+This course consists of a two-night seminar, which emphasizes working with various stakeholders (employees, councils, boards, volunteers, donors and taxpayers).
 Strategic issues include alignment of mission, goals and objectives, record systems and building alliances.
-The effective use of limited resources, conflict resolutionand proactive teamwork are also addressed.
-2) A Portfolio is created by the student to demonstrate personal and/or professional growth from entry to completion of the program.
-3) An Exit Interview.
+The effective use of limited resources, conflict resolution and proactive teamwork are also addressed.

 This is the capstone course for the MBA, MBA-Health Care, and MSM programs.
 This course integrates the functional business disciplines (Marketing, Accounting, Human Resources Management, Operations, Economics, and Finance) within the strategic management process.
 A management gaming component is utilized to demonstrate the strategic linkage of these functional areas.

 Note: Courses that are not specially designated as having a health care emphasis (core MBA courses) will incorporate health care concepts via cases, readings, and other types of assignments that will allow the student to apply the course topics to the health care environment.